naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 ```

 - AWS currently does not have any features or mechanisms to run RCPs in audit-mode to monitor the behavior and ascertain that RCPs won’t inadvertently cause disruptions.
       - RCPs should be deployed to non-production accounts / OUs first to confirm they meet the requirements and are not causing disruptions.
-Once there’s reasonable assurance around the behavior of SCPs, only then extend the scope to production accounts / OUs.
+Only once there’s reasonable assurance around the behavior of RCPs can the scope be extended to production accounts / OUs be extended.
       - Enable CloudTrail logging and query for access denied events.
-Analyze the log entries to determine that all the denied events are intended and by design, and they are not blocking legitimate actions.
+Analyze the log entries to determine that all the denied events are intended and by design, and RCPs are not blocking legitimate actions.
       - Never apply RCPs directly to the root OUs before testing in lower / non-production accounts / OUs.
 - Like SCPs, RCPs have the same quotas and limits - policy size of 5120 characters, and 5 RCPs per entity (root, OUs, accounts).